Free to browse

 8Finding a Houston Physician Who Specializes in GLP-1 Plateau Management

-Not all primary care providers are equally equipped to manage semaglutide plateaus.
-Houston patients are best served by board-certified physicians in obesity medicine, endocrinology, or internal medicine with a dedicated weight management focus.
-The American Board of Obesity Medicine (ABOM) certifies physicians who have demonstrated expertise in the complex physiology of obesity and its treatment - including pharmacotherapy management.
-The Houston Weight Loss Directory lists physician-supervised clinics across Harris County and its suburbs - including Katy, Sugar Land, The Woodlands, Pearland, and Cypress - that employ ABOM-certified or obesity-medicine-trained physicians.
-When evaluating a clinic, ask specifically: Does the physician review metabolic labs (thyroid, fasting insulin, cortisol) when a plateau occurs?
+The Houston Weight Loss Directory lists physician-supervised clinics across Harris County and its suburbs, including Katy, Sugar Land, The Woodlands, Pearland, and Cypress, that employ ABOM-certified or obesity-medicine-trained physicians.
+When you evaluate a clinic, ask four specific questions.
+Does the physician review metabolic labs, thyroid, fasting insulin, cortisol, when a plateau occurs?
 Is a registered dietitian part of the care team?
 Is behavioral health support offered or referred?
 Does the practice have experience transitioning patients between GLP-1 agents?
-These questions separate comprehensive obesity medicine practices from simple prescription-and-dispatch clinics, and the answers matter significantly when you hit a stall.

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult a licensed physician before starting any weight loss medication or program.